shaneintentionboi06/Python-Payroll-Management-System/README.md

 Goals -
     1. Implement the Database (Done)
-    2. Make Existing Code work with sqlite rather than Mysql
+    2. Make Existing Code work with sqlite rather than Mysql (Not doing this)
+    3. Need to create Views to look across different tables
+        1. Everything(Every Column) 2.
+Attendance(Name with Attendace) 3.Payment(Name with payment history) 4.
+Department(Employees in a Department)

 New Idea - Snapshots to recover the database